anivay/trash/README.md

 # Usage
 Edit **config.json** to set auto-discard default and list items you want trashed.

+[Tera Item Database](http://teradatabase.net/us/search/) is a good place to look for item IDs.

 ## Commands
 * **trash**: discards all trash in inventory, aka manual garbage-collect instead of automatic
 * **trash auto**: toggle auto-discard